yaoqs/Awesome-Github-Roster/README.md

 - Babylon.js
 - [D3.js](https://github.com/d3/d3) is a JavaScript library for manipulating documents based on data.
 D3 helps you bring data to life using HTML, SVG, and CSS.
 D3’s emphasis on web standards gives you the full capabilities of modern browsers without tying yourself to a proprietary framework, combining powerful visualization components and a data-driven approach to DOM manipulation. <https://d3js.org/> <https://d3js.org.cn/>
 - [ejs](https://github.com/mde/ejs) Embedded JavaScript templates -- <http://ejs.co>
+- [ArtPlayer.js](https://github.com/zhw2590582/ArtPlayer) is a modern and full featured HTML5 video player. is an easy-to-use and feature-rich HTML5 video player, and most of the player's functional controls support customization, which makes it easy to connect with your business logic.
+In addition, it directly supports .vtt, .ass and .srt subtitle formats.
+Integration with other dependencies such as flv.js, hls.js, dash.js, etc. is also very simple.
+The code is highly decoupled, the structure and logic are clear, and it is easy to track errors and add new features.[artplayer.org](https://artplayer.org/)

 - [deno](https://github.com/denoland/deno) is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust. <https://deno.land/> <https://www.denojs.cn/>
 - [nodejs](https://github.com/nodejs/node) ® is a JavaScript runtime built on Chrome's V8 JavaScript engine.<https://nodejs.org> <http://nodejs.cn/>